mriscoc/ATTabs/wiki/options.md

 OptScrollMarkSizeX: integer
 ======

-Size of scroll mark, horizontal.
+Length of scroll mark.
 Mark is shown when lot of tabs created, and some tabs don't fit.

 OptScrollMarkSizeY: integer
 ======

-Size of scroll mark, vertical.
+Width of scroll mark.

 OptDropMarkSize: integer
 ======

-Width of drag-drop (red) mark.
+Width of drag-drop mark.
 It is shown when you drag a tab to another pos, in the same control.

 OptShowAngled: boolean
 ======